3_Drawing Shapes

 )

-# get a reference to a vertex array object for the square
+# get another reference to a vertex array object for the square

 self.vao_square = GL.glGenVertexArrays(1)